sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **What is a concept in SQL that's essential to you?**

-Joins.
+`JOIN`s.
 Without mastering joins I would not be able to piece data together in a meaningful manner.

 **Where did you learn SQL?**